-

 We are always on the lookout for people with transferrable skills in areas including:

-The OAIC is committed to diversity and inclusion.
-We encourage and welcome applications from people with disability, Aboriginal and Torres Strait Islander peoples, LGBTIQ+ people, people from culturally and linguistically diverse backgrounds, and mature age people.
+The OAIC is committed to diversity and inclusion and creating a workplace where people from all backgrounds feel confident that they will be heard and that their contributions are welcome.
+We encourage and welcome applications from people with disability, First Nations people, LGBTIQA+ people, people from culturally and linguistically diverse (CALD) backgrounds, and mature age people.

 Selections for vacancies at the Office of the Australian Information Commissioner are based on merit.